KeerthikaKatheresan/AssignmentRepo/README.md

 # AssignmentRepo
-This contains the answers for th eassignment given
+This contains the answers for the assignment given